MicrosoftDocs/sql-docs/azure-sql/database/authentication-mfa-ssms-overview.md

 ## How Azure AD MFA works

 Azure AD MFA helps safeguard access to data and applications while meeting user demand for a simple sign-in process.
 Azure AD MFA adds an extra layer of security to user sign-ins by requiring users to provide two or more authentication factors.
 These factors typically include something the user knows (password), something the user possesses (smartphone or hardware token), and/or something the user is (biometric data).
-By combining multiple factors, the likelihood of unauthorized access is significantly reduced.
+By combining multiple factors, Azure AD MFA significantly reduces the likelihood of unauthorized access.

 Azure AD MFA provides all the benefits of Azure AD authentication described in the [Azure AD authentication overview](./authentication-aad-overview.md#overview).